wp-cli/wp-cli/README.md

 ## Installing

-Downloading the Phar file is our recommended installation method.
-Should you need, see also our documentation on [alternative installation methods](https://wp-cli.org/docs/installing/).
+Downloading the Phar file is our recommended installation method for most users.
+Should you need, see also our documentation on [alternative installation methods](https://make.wordpress.org/cli/handbook/installing/).

 Before installing WP-CLI, please make sure your environment meets the minimum requirements: